"This an exhibit you might be interested in

 As Gail, her husband John, Patrick and I were having dinner that evening, we tried to account for the astonishing turnout.
 Gail pointed out that the show had been well advertised.
 All the local papers covered it, she said, adding,“We even had our own logo!”

-I imagine the Carmel/Monterey area as a place of tourist art.
-But does the echo of Robinson Jeffers and John Steinbeck still resonate there?
-Edward Weston?
+I imagine the Carmel/Monterey area as a place for tourist art.
+But could the echo of Robinson Jeffers, Edward Weston and John Steinbeck still resonate there?
 For years, Ansel Adams’ Friends of Photography

 had been located in Carmel and had attracted many of the country’s best photographers.
 Pacific Grove’s art center was having some good exhibits, too.
 Perhaps they still are.